 When we visited the rays we stood in the water for a while watching them swim past in absolute awe.
 One of the smooth rays came up to check me out as you can see in the photo, and rubbed against me as it swam by.
 Absolutely incredible.

-Visiting the Hamelin Bay stingrays was an amazing opportunity for Cheese to meet the spirit animal from Moana in real life and see for herself what a precious creature it is.
+Visiting the Hamelin Bay rays was an amazing opportunity for Cheese to meet the spirit animal from Moana in real life and see for herself what a precious creature it is.
 Another animal to be observed, enjoyed from a safe distance, and protected.

 Stingrays generally only attack if they feel threatened, so don’t approach them in the water and be careful not to tread on them.